Place2Be at Moray House

 Through engagement with Place2Be our students have an increased understanding of child and adolescent mental health in the classroom.
 The partnership also allows student teachers to develop a greater sense of agency, and a way to understand the impact of their new profession on their own sense of identity.
 They can truly reflect on how their own emotions or experiences may impact a given situation, and learn how to best support children and young people, and themselves.

 Ultimately, this leads to teachers who have greater emotional regulation, better self-awareness and increased resilience.
 They will be able to create classrooms in which children feel safe, emotionally secure, and understood by their teacher.

 Place2Think provided me with the opportunity as a student teacher to take a step back, speak about my experiences and receive guidance from a mental health clinician on how to support my learners but also how to look after myself.

 Place2Think has offered me a safe space to process, gaining the skills to be able to understand ‘me’ and therefore children, and to thrive rather than survive in this profession.
 I think every teacher should be able to access a space like this.

-Student teachers with a particular interest in this area will also be able to engage with a bespoke student teacher version of Place2Be’s Mental Health Champions Foundation Programme an online mental health training course designed to foster positive wellbeing in schools and communities.
+Student teachers with a particular interest in this area will also be able to engage with a bespoke online student teacher version of Place2Be’s Mental Health Champions Foundation Programme; this 5 hour online mental health training programme is designed to foster positive wellbeing in schools and communities.